Skip to Content

 As I previously mentioned, the age of your puppy will govern when he should be bathed.
 However, even if he’s less than two months old, there might be times when he desperately needs a wash.

 One example is when he’s being weaned.
 Pom puppies generally get food all over their coat and face.
-You shouldn’t leave it until it dries or it may irritate their skin.
+You shouldn’t leave it until it dries, or it may irritate their skin.

-There might be times when your Pom puppy gets something hazardous on his coat.
+Sometimes, your Pom puppy gets something hazardous on his coat.
 Puppies have an innate curiosity and get into all sorts of mischief.
 In such scenarios, you must give your Pomeranian puppy a good wash as a matter of urgency, ensuring you’re extra gentle if it’s only his first wash.

 Wet wipes are also useful because they’re easy to carry when you’re not at home, and they help keep your pet Pom clean and presentable at all times.
-Always choose the wipes that don’t have alcohol or fragrances and are pet-friendly.
+Always choose wipes that don’t have alcohol or fragrances and are pet-friendly.

 How Many Times Per Month Can You Wash a Pomeranian Puppy?

-The skin of Pomeranian puppies is dry.
-Because of this, they don’t need to be bathed often.
-They do need grooming products suitable for dogs that do have skin that’s dry.
 If you wash your Pomeranian puppy too often, the body’s natural oils will get stripped from its coat, making it much drier and increasing the chances of it flaking.

 How to Bathe a Pomeranian Closing Thoughts